 Cigar Life Guy: What is one of your passions outside of cigars?
 What would people not know about you?

 Jason Wood: My biggest pastime outside of cigars is spending time with my family.
 We love to travel.
 We love to go on vacations.
-My kids have all either graduated from college or are in college now.
+My kids have all either graduated from college or are currently in college.
 They’re not living in the house with us, so having them around is the best time for my wife and me.
-We love traveling and going places with them, enjoying different experiences, and having a good time.
-We say that our time for the company and for the family is “one life”.
-Living that one life mentality is what my father-in-law brought to us.
-You never know when your time on earth is up, so just enjoy every moment.
-Have as many “one life” experiences as you can have.
+Because of that, we love traveling and going places with them, enjoying different experiences, and having a good time.
+At Miami Cigar & Co., we live by the “One Life” philosophy.
+Living that One Life mentality is what my father-in-law brought to us.
+You never know when your time on earth is up, so enjoy every moment.
+So, have as many “One Life” experiences as you can have.

 Follow Outcast Cigars on Instagram and check out the latest Outcast blends here.